degensprotocol/docs/rules.md

 # Rules

 Degens bets will either pay out completely to the winner or be settled at the [cancellation price](/protocol?id=finalization-prices).
-Unless otherwise posted, the cancellation price is 50, meaning positions are split evenly.
+The cancellation prices for each market can be seen by clicking on the "i" icon next to the market type.

 Cancellation will occur in any of the following cases: